silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 This session will be mostly hands-on.
 <excerpt/>

+# Q & A

+* First event writeup now due Weds before Fall break, Oct 19.
+Your writeup should be a **page** on your site.
+This should be accessible from the index page of your site.
+Make sure this is committed and displaying on your github.io site before the end of the day on that Wednesday.

 # Create a branch

 To create, or "checkout" a new branch, we can follow Roger Dudler's guide again.{% sidenote 'gitnoshit' 'Dudler, Roger.
 “Git: The Simple Guide.”
 Git: The Simple Guide.
 Last modified 2015. <http://rogerdudler.github.io/git-guide/>.<br/><br/>Also check this resource out for help with branching and merging: Chacon, Scott, and Ben Straub.
 “Basic Branching and Merging.”
 In ProGit.
 New York, New York: Apress, 2014. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging.' %}